IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 ## Installation

 This procedure guides you through the installation of License Service.
-It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak.
+It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak on OpenShift Container Platform.

 1\.Clone the repository by using `git clone`.
 Run the following command: